|Nutrition Facts (per serving)|

 Cook the spinach following the package directions.
-Drain the spinach in a colander, pressing (it will be hot, so use a bowl or cup) to squeeze out as much of the liquid as possible.
+Drain it in a colander, pressing with the help of a bowl or big cooking spoon to squeeze out as much of the liquid as possible.

 In a large bowl, combine the warm spinach with the softened butter.
-Add the stuffing crumbs, Parmesan cheese, and minced onions; mix well.
-Before you add the eggs, salt to taste, as you also add the pepper and nutmeg.
-The amount of salt will depend on the saltiness of the stuffing crumbs.
+Add the stuffing crumbs, Parmesan cheese, and minced onions.
+Mix well and add salt and pepper to taste, plus the nutmeg.
+Be mindful that stuffing crumbs already have salt in them so go light at first and check the seasoning again right before baking.

-In a small bowl, whisk the eggs lightly.
-Add the eggs to the spinach mixture; combine thoroughly.
-Chill the mixture for about 30 minutes.
+In a small bowl, whisk the eggs lightly and add them to the spinach mixture.
+Combine thoroughly and chill the mixture for about 30 minutes, covered.

-Using a rounded teaspoon or small cookie scoop, shape the spinach mixture into small balls.
-If the mixture is sticking to your hands, dampen them with water as you work.
+Once the mixture is cool, use a rounded teaspoon or small cookie scoop and shape the spinach mixture into small balls.
+If the mixture is sticking to your hands, dampen them with cold water as you work.